pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_overview.md

 ### Initialize PubNub

+- Web
+- Node.js
+- React Native

-Create an instance with publishKey, subscribeKey, and a unique userId.
+Create an instance of the PubNub class with your keys and a unique user ID:

-- Web:

 ```
 `1const pubnub = new PubNub({
 2    publishKey: "demo",